cjwelldone/OrderManager/readme.md

   - trashfolderId ((id of the trashFolder)
   - create html files and use thes excact naming of this project
   - create script files and name them like in this project - do not worry about the fact, that in this repo files have a .js ending - google appscript uses .gs

-  - you just need the html and js files - nothing else
+  - you just need the html and js files - nothing else from this repo

-  - you can also work with [clasp](https://github.com/google/clasp) to make it more convient - but it takes some time to set up
+  - you can also work with [clasp](https://github.com/google/clasp) [clasp infos from google](https://developers.google.com/apps-script/guides/clasp)

 - apply the structure [structure invoices with VAT](https://github.com/cjwelldone/OrderManager/blob/master/docstructure.md) or [structure invoices without VAT](https://github.com/cjwelldone/OrderManager/blob/master/docstructure_noVat.md) to the docs you just created
 - the styling is not important, but make sure, that you have at least three tables in the body section